Digital Privacy Guidelines For Everyone

 The recent rise in cyber attacks against organizations and individuals alike requires us to focus on a whole new form of financial exploitation—exploitation through the internet.
 Research indicates that the financial cost of cybercrime will exceed $6 trillion by 2021, doubling from $3 trillion in 2015.
 Cybersecurity and privacy breaches have now come to the forefront of conversations regarding the safety of the individual, especially in light of the Cambridge Analytica controversy during the previous United States elections.
 The ways in which technology has permeated through our streams of consciousness and the power of online information on our actions means that we should celebrate and be wary of the internet.
+Being wary means investing in secure coding training, so that an in-house IT team can prevent cybersecurity attacks.

 There are two lessons to be learned from these data breaches, particularly in the context of the US elections.
-For one thing, we should understand that there are greater forces at play which are manipulating consensus to achieve certain political goals—a violation of our political agency.
+For one thing, we should understand that there are greater forces at play that are manipulating consensus to achieve certain political goals—a violation of our political agency.
 Secondly, there’s the obvious inability of the state to make sure that the individual’s agency is preserved—but how will it do that when the sources of power are being manipulated.

 In light of these considerations, it comes down to the individual to make sure that they protect themselves from any cybercrime and potential exploitation—financial or otherwise.
+Now, more than ever, individuals and organizations alike need to invest in cybersecurity services in order to protect themselves against cyber attacks.

 The Links Between Your Agency And The Internet